Mandy Horvath: Creative writing

 In 2017 Mandy was praised for publishing a creatively written biography on the popular dating platform, Tinder.
 In which, she utilizes humor to cope with trauma and sexualizes her disability.
-The profile went internationally viral The Chive, titled her a 'beautiful badass,' and HuffPost labelled the writing 'pure genius."
+The profile went internationally viral, The Chive titled her a "beautiful badass", and HuffPost labelled the writing "pure genius".
 Horvath was inspired by a disability dating activist.
 Despite dating men from the popular app, she is still single.

-Horvath went viral again in her 2019 return to the dating app, with a new creatively written biography that Yahoo! called, 'more hilarious than ever.'
+Horvath went viral again in her 2019 return to the dating app, with a new creatively written biography that Yahoo! called "more hilarious than ever".

 Television appearances and filmography

 Television

 Horvath first made her debut to television in a 2017 episode of The Doctors talk show, sharing details of the incident that resulted in her amputations.

 In 2018 she was a featured guest in an episode of Megyn Kelly Today, where she recounted the details of her amputations, discussed her recovery, and was commended for her successful ascent of Pikes Peak.

 Mandy was also featured in an episode of Inside Edition in December of 2020, in which she again recounted the train incident, showcased various achievements, opened up about her arrest in 2018, her sobriety since, and announced her plan to climb Mount Kilimanjaro.

+Horvath appeared in a Season 18 episode of Naked and Afraid on March 9, 2025 and completed the 21 day challenge in a remote Belize jungle.